 4 limes, cut into quarters

 Make the adobo

 Heat the pan or griddle over medium-high heat again and add the spices and herbs.
 Toast, stirring occasionally, until they release their aromas, about 5 minutes.
 Keep an eye on the pan's contents to make sure nothing burns.
-Then, add to the chile puree and blend everything together.
+Add to the chile puree in the blender and puree everything together.

 Place the meat in a large bowl and pour the puree over it.
-Coat the meat completely with the puree, over all sides.
-Cover the bowl with plastic cling wrap, place in the refrigerator, and let marinate at least 8 hours or overnight.
+Coat the meat completely with the puree on all sides.
+Cover the bowl and place in the refrigerator; let marinate at least 8 hours or overnight.

-After marinating, place the meat in a pressure cooker or Instant Pot along with 3 cups of water and a tablespoon of salt.
-Pressure cook for 1 hour and a half.
+After marinating, place 3 cups of water in a pressure cooker or Instant Pot, then add the meat with the chile puree and a tablespoon of salt.
+Pressure cook for 1 1/2 hours.
 Alternatively, you could cook the meat in a large pot on the stove.
 Bring the pot to a simmer, lower to medium-low and cover, and cook for 3 hours.

 Make the consomé

-Gather the ingredients.
 Heat a cast iron pan or griddle over medium-high heat.
-Place the tomatoes, onion, and garlic in the pan and toast until they are almost black on all sides, turning as needed.
-Blend them and strain them and add to the meat broth, cook for 20 minutes and check the seasoning.
+Place the tomatoes, onion, and garlic in the pan and toast until they are charred on all sides, turning as needed.

 Place the roasted vegetables into a blender or food processor and blend into a puree.
-Strain and add the puree to the meat broth.
-Cook for 20 minutes.
+Strain and add the puree to the broth.
+Bring to a boil and reduce to a simmer.
+Simmer uncovered for 20 minutes.
 Taste and adjust the seasoning to your taste.

 Build the tacos